Yan'an Rectification Movement: Remolding of the volunteer corps

-The Party's leadership, however, reflected the CCP's origins south of the Yangtze River, and was at best supplemented by the intellectuals who trekked out to Yan'an to join the Party during the war against Japan.
+The CCP's leadership, however, reflected its origins south of the Yangtze River, and was at best supplemented by the intellectuals who trekked out to Yan'an to join the party during the war against Japan.
 The Yan'an Rectification Campaign was also directed towards the indoctrination of older CCP personnel.
 "The Party chose to re-emphasize its basic principles during this period, in an evident determination to maintain its Leninist foundations in the midst of all the changes brought about by the war-time shift to the united front."

 The Yan'an Rectification Campaign improved the discipline, education, and organization of the membership of the CCP.
 Having lost many veterans before and during the Long March, the CCP found new sources of recruits among urban youth, students, and intellectuals.
 Alienated from the Nationalist government and doubting its resolve in resisting the Japanese, many new CCP volunteers were drawn by communist propaganda that portrayed the CCP as "the saviors of the nation", promising democracy and liberal reforms.
 As a result, hundreds of thousands of students, teachers, artists, writers, and journalists poured into Yan'an, seeking a revolutionary career.
 In Marxist classification these new recruits were of petit bourgeois origin.
 Their enthusiasm and various sorts of expertise were useful for the revolution, but only after they had undergone a thorough political reeducation and ideological reform.

 The process of indoctrination extended even to the cadres who had survived the Long March and "proven their revolutionary credibility."
-All Party members were reeducated with the newly established "Mao Zedong Thought" in order to ensure their high compliance with the new leadership and the new party ideology.
+All CCP members were reeducated with the newly established "Mao Zedong Thought" in order to ensure their high compliance with the new leadership and the new party ideology.
 In order to secure his power, Mao supported his political authority with ethical and moral rhetoric.